yakovmanshin/YMFF/README.md

 # YMFF: Feature management made easy

-Every company I worked at needed a way to manage feature availability in shipped apps, without changing code.
+Every company I worked at needed a way to manage availability of features in the apps already shipped to customers.
 Surprisingly enough, [feature flags](https://en.wikipedia.org/wiki/Feature_toggle) (a.k.a. feature toggles a.k.a. feature switches) tend to cause a lot of struggle.

+I aspire to change that.

 YMFF is a nice little library that makes management of features with feature flags—and management of the feature flags themselves—a bliss, thanks to Swift’s [property wrappers](https://docs.swift.org/swift-book/LanguageGuide/Properties.html#ID617).

-YMFF provides a complete implementation of the mechanism: you get everything you need to start in just a few minutes.
-But since YMFF is protocol-based, you can replace nearly any component of the system with your own, customized implementation.
+YMFF ships completely ready for use, right out of the box: you get everything you need to start in just a few minutes.
+But you can also replace nearly any component of the system with your own, customized implementation.
+Since version 2.0, the implementation and the protocols are in two separate targets (YMFF and YMFFProtocols, respectively).

 ## Installation
 To add YMFF to your project, use Xcode’s built-in support for Swift packages.
 Click File → Swift Packages → Add Package Dependency, and paste the following URL into the search field: